diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 GitLab-maintained plugins for the major cloud providers like AWS, Google Cloud Platform and Azure.

+We should build them, presumably in separate repositories, in a way that they are easy to contribute to, fork, modify for certain needs the wider community team members might have.
+It should be also easy to install a new plugin without the need of rebuilding GitLab Runner whenever it happens.

 ### 💡 Write a solid documentation about how to build your own plugin

 It is important to show users how to build an auto-scaling plugin, so that they can implement support for their own cloud infrastructure.

+Building new plugins should be simple, and with the support of great documentation it should not require advanced skills, like understanding how gRPC works.
+We want to design the plugin system in a way that the entry barrier for contributing new plugins is very low.

 ### 💡 Build a PoC to run multiple builds on a single machine

 We want to better understand what kind of efficiency can running multiple jobs on a single machine bring.
 It is difficult to predict that, so ideally we should build a PoC that will help us to better understand what we can expect from this.

+To run this experiement we most likely we will need to build an experimental plugin, that not only allows us to schedule running multiple builds on a single machine, but also has a set of comprehensive metrics built into it, to make it easier to understand how it performs.

 ## Details